 - DOAJ: Directory of Open Access Journals

-covers over 6900 free, full text, quality controlled scientific and scholarly journals.
+Covers over 10,000 free, full text, quality controlled scientific and scholarly journals.
 It aims to cover all subjects and languages.
-Browse a specific subject category to view journals available in that area, i.e., “Philosophy and Religion.”

 - ERIC: the Education Resources Information Center

-is a freely available online digital library of education research and information, which includes excellent resources in counseling.
+A freely available online digital library of education research and information, which includes excellent resources in counseling.
 ERIC is sponsored by the Institute of Education Sciences (IES) of the U.S. Department of Education.
 This database is included in the Western/Corban Library System.

 - Free Full Text Religion Journals on the Internet

-is a rather comprehensive list of around 600 theological journals that are freely available in English on the web.
+A rather comprehensive list of links to around 600 theological journals that are freely available in English on the web.
 The list is courtesy of Dr. John Jaeger of Dallas Baptist University.